-Tip: You can download or order the latest HMC code from the Fix Central website: http://www.ibm.com/support/fixcentral
+Tip: You can download or order the latest HMC code from the Fix Central website:

 If you are attaching an HMC to a new server or adding a function to an existing server that requires a firmware update, the HMC machine code might need to be updated because HMC code must always be equal to or higher than the managed server's firmware.
-Access to firmware and machine code updates is conditioned on entitlement and license validation in accordance with IBM policy and practice.
-IBM may verify entitlement through customer number, serial number, electronic restrictions, or any other means or methods that are employed by IBM at its discretion.
+Access to firmware and machine code updates is conditional on entitlement and license validation in accordance with IBM policy and practice.
+IBM might verify entitlement through customer number, serial number, electronic restrictions, or any other means or methods that are employed by IBM at its discretion.

-1.10 System racks
+1.10 Server racks

-The Power S814 and Power S824 systems are designed to mount in the 36U 7014-T00 (#0551), the 42U 7014-T42 (#0553), or the IBM 42U Slim Rack (7965-94Y) rack.
+The Power S822L is designed to be mounted in the 36U 7014-T00 (#0551), the 42U 7014-T42 (#0553), or the IBM 42U Slim Rack (7965-94Y) rack.
 These racks are built to the 19-inch EIA 310D standard.

-Order information: The racking approach for the initial order must be either a 7014-T00, 7014-T42, or 7965-94Y.
-If an additional rack is required for I/O expansion drawers as an MES to an existing system, either a feature 0551, 0553, or ER05 rack must be ordered.
+Order information: The rack approach for the initial order must be either a 7014-T00, 7014-T42, or 7965-94Y.
+If an additional rack is required for I/O Expansion drawers as an MES to an existing system, either a feature code 0551, 0553, or ER05 rack must be ordered.

-You must leave 2U of space at either the bottom or top of the rack, depending on the client's cabling preferences, to allow for cabling to exit the rack
+It is recommended that you leave 2U of space at either the top or the bottom of the rack to allow for cabling to exit the rack.

-If a system is to be installed in a rack or cabinet that is not IBM, ensure that the rack meets the requirements that are described in 1.10.10, "OEM rack" on page 38.
+If a server is installed in a rack or cabinet that is not IBM, ensure that the rack meets the requirements that are described in 1.10.10, "OEM rack" on page 26.